Introduction of Gantry Girder

 To calculate the reaction the maximum wheel load is computed.
 It occurs when the crab is nearest to the gantry girder.
 In addition to the reaction from a crane girder, the self-weight of the rail should also be considered.

-Lateral forces on crane girders may be caused by the
+Lateral forces on crane girders may be induced by the,

-(a) Thrust due to the sudden stopping of the crab and load when traversing the crab girders
+2.1.
+Thrust due to the sudden stopping of the crab and load when traversing the crab girders.

 Longitudinal loads are caused due to the stopping or starting of the crane girders and produce a thrust along the rails.